Something is happening in Tombstone. I wrote a book about it.

 If you stand across the street from it on a Tuesday afternoon, when it is technically open and if you are the kind of person who pays attention to the way spaces hold themselves, you will notice something.

 You won't know what.
 You'll just know the feeling: the low hum of a machine operating, continuous and patient and much older than the building that houses it.
-You'll think it's the air conditioner and you'll go about your day.
+You'll think it's the air conditioner.
+You'll go about your day.

 Most people do.